AndrewKalGit/AndrewKalGit/README.md

 - 👋 Hi, I’m @AndrewKalGit
-- 👀 I’m interested in Boxing, Python, Front End Dev, and Singing!
+- 👀 I’m interested in Boxing, Front End Dev, and Singing!
 - 🌱 JavaScript, HTML, and CSS are my go to, as I am into browser based apps!
 - 📫 How to reach me andrewkal.bloom@gmail.com